MicrosoftDocs/dataexplorer-docs/data-explorer/cross-tenant-ingestion.md

     Invoke-WebRequest -Headers @{Authorization = $pat; 'x-ms-authorization-auxiliary' = $auxpat} -Uri $adxdcuri -Body $requestbody -Method PUT -ContentType 'application/json'
     ```

-Now you will be able to see the newly created Kusto data connection on Azure portal.
+Now you can see the newly created Kusto data connection on Azure portal.

 > [!NOTE]
-> Aaccess for account/app was used in this process to build the data connection.
+> Access for account/app was used in this process to build the data connection.
 If this access is revoked on Event Hub, make sure you delete the Kusto data connection.
-Otherwise, Azure Data Epxlorer will continue to ingest data even if access on Event Hub is revoked.
+Otherwise, Azure Data Explorer will continue to ingest data even if access on Event Hub is revoked.

 ## Next steps